Sport in Birmingham: Athletics

 The Birmingham Athletic Club opened a Gymnasium in King Alfred's Place, in Aug 1865/6, and held their annual display and assault-at-arms in the Town Hall.
 The first festival of the Birmingham Athletic Club was held in 1868.
 On 1 March 1880 an association was organised of many of the bicycle clubs, cricket clubs, football clubs, and similar athletic bodies in the town and neighbourhood, under the name of "The Midland Counties Amateurs' Athletic Union."
 The sport was so popular that in January 1879 the "Midland Athlete" newspaper was first published.
+In 1889 the BAC formed the Birmingham Athletic Institute to promote public physical education along the lines of the Birmingham and Midland Institute for education.